Computing with quadratic forms over number fields: Isotropy of a quadratic form

-\begin{poc} An unary form is never isotropic and a quintic or higher-dimensional form over a dyadic field is always isotropic by the means of \cite[Theorem~VI.2.12]{Lam05}.
-This justifies steps \ref{step_1} and \ref{step_5}.
+\begin{poc} An unary form is never isotropic and a quintic or higher-di\-men\-sio\-nal form over a dyadic field is always isotropic by the means of \cite[Theorem~VI.2.12]{Lam05}.
+This justifies steps~\eqref{step_1} and \eqref{step_5}.
 Next, it is well known that a binary form is isotropic if and only if its determinant is a minus square, which proves step \eqref{step_2}.
 On the other hand, if the form has dimension three, then \cite[Proposition~V.3.22]{Lam05} asserts that it is isotropic if and only if $\bigl(-1,-\det(\varphi)\bigr)_\gd = s_\gd(\varphi)$.

 This leaves us with quaternary forms.
 Now, \cite[Corollary~VI.2.15]{Lam05} asserts that over a local field there is only one anisotropic form of dimension $4$ and its determinant is a square.
 Thus, if $\det \varphi\notin (K_\gd^\times)^2$, then $\varphi\otimes K_\gd$ is necessarily isotropic.
 On the other hand, if $\det \varphi\in (K_\gd^\times)^2$, then \cite[Proposition~V.3.23]{Lam05} provides us with a needed criterion for isotropy. \end{poc}